Explore the Division of Student Affairs

 Each year, The University of Mississippi awards seventy-five Luckyday scholarships ranging from $2,000 to $5,000 per year.
 In coordination with this generous scholarship, the Luckyday Program sponsors the Luckyday Success Program.
 This program is essential to ensuring student success during the first-year experience.
 The Luckyday Success Program assists students during the critical transition from high school to college.
 Building a strong foundation during the first year is the key to a successful college career.

-The Office of Leadership and Advocacy (OLA) strives to provide a campus community that is positive and educationally supportive.
+The Office of Leadership & Advocacy (OLA) strives to provide a campus community that is positive and educationally supportive.
 Here you will find information about getting involved on campus and student government.
 The OLA also provides resources for students of concern or who find themselves in a crisis situation.

 The mission of the Ole Miss Student Union is to enhance social, cultural, and educational opportunities for students and the university community through innovative and entertaining activities and programs.
 Serving as a programming resource for the university, the Ole Miss Student Union often partners with campus organizations and departments to sponsor a variety of events and activities.
 Committed to the development of leadership and citizenship among students, the Ole Miss Student Union strives to promote excellence in student activities programming.
 Pageants, musical entertainment, special events, and the movie series are among the more than 125 events sponsored each year.